LordAlucard90/Angular-Tutorial/03 - Components and Databinding Deep Dive/readme.md

 ```css
 p { color: blue; }
 ```
-Angular assigns each element a specific attribute, the attribute is used to manage the specific style for each element.
+Angular assigns to each element a specific attribute, the attribute is used to manage the specific style that is not shared to other components.

 ### Encapsulation